-U.S. to house up to 3,000 immigrant teens at Dallas site
+US to house up to 3,000 immigrant teens at Dallas site

-HOUSTON (AP) — The U.S. government plans to use the downtown Dallas convention center to hold up to 3,000 immigrant teenagers as sharply higher numbers of border crossings have severely strained the current capacity to hold youths, The Associated Press has learned.
+DALLAS (AP) — The U.S. government plans to use the downtown Dallas convention center to hold up to 3,000 immigrant teenagers as sharply higher numbers of border crossings have severely strained the current capacity to hold youths, according to a memo obtained by The Associated Press.

-The Kay Bailey Hutchison Convention Center will be used for up to 90 days beginning as early as this week, according to written notification sent to members of the Dallas City Council and provided to The Associated Press.
+The Kay Bailey Hutchison Convention Center will be used for up to 90 days beginning as early as this week, according to written notification sent to members of the Dallas City Council on Monday.
 Federal agencies will use the facility to house boys ages 15 to 17, according to the memo, which describes the soon-to-open site as a “decompression center.”

 U.S. Health and Human Services is rushing to open facilities across the country to house immigrant children who are otherwise being held by the U.S. Border Patrol, which is generally supposed to detain children for no more than three days.
 The Border Patrol is holding children longer because there is next to no space in the HHS system, similar to the last major increase in migration two years ago.

-A tent facility operated by the Border Patrol in Donna, some 170 miles (274 kilometers) south of Midland, is holding more than 1,000 children and teenagers, some as young as 4.
+A tent facility operated by the Border Patrol in Donna, some 165 miles (265 kilometers) south of Dallas, is holding more than 1,000 children and teenagers, some as young as 4.
 Lawyers who inspect immigrant detention facilities under a court settlement say they interviewed children who reported being held in packed conditions in the tent, with some sleeping on the floor and others not able to shower for five days.

-HHS did not respond to requests for comment.
-A spokeswoman for the city of Dallas said the city was preparing a comment on the agreement.
+Homeland Security Secretary Alejandro Mayorkas on Saturday directed the Federal Emergency Management Agency to help manage and care for children crossing the border.

+“I am incredibly proud of the agents of the Border Patrol, who have been working around the clock in difficult circumstances to take care of children temporarily in our care,” Mayorkas said in a statement.
+“Yet, as I have said many times, a Border Patrol facility is no place for a child.”

+The memo sent to Dallas City Council members says the Federal Emergency Management Agency and HHS will “be responsible for providing shelter management and contracts” for food, security, cleaning, and medical care at the convention center.
+Dallas previously offered space to HHS during the 2014 surge of crossings of immigrant children.

+Dallas City Manager T.C.
+Broadnax said in a statement that “collective action is necessary and we will do our best to support this humanitarian effort.”
+He referred questions to HHS, which did not respond to requests for comment Monday.

-HHS also said it will house immigrant youths in Midland.
+HHS also has said it will house immigrant youths in Midland.
 Teenagers began arriving Sunday at a converted camp for oilfield workers where volunteers from the American Red Cross will care for them.

 Neither HHS nor the Red Cross would detail how the volunteers have been trained or whether they have undergone FBI fingerprint checks.
 The Red Cross said in a statement that it was working with HHS to “orient our volunteers.”